 It is the spouse which has been caused with undue injury who can file for a divorce.

-The plaintiff can file the case through of his/her lawyer although he/she may opt to file the case personally with the guidance of his/her lawyer.
+The plaintiff can file the case through his/her lawyer although he/she may opt to file the case personally with the guidance of his/her lawyer.

 Unfortunately, he/she has to appear in court at least once and give the court his/her testimony against the other party.